-4.28 Gypsy and Traveller Accommodation Needs Assessment 2016
+4.30 Gypsy and Traveller Accommodation Needs Assessment 2016

-- 4.29 The main objective of the Gypsy and Traveller Accommodation Needs Assessment is to assess the need for authorised site provision within the Vale of Glamorgan. - 4.30 The key outcome of the assessment is the identified need for 18 permanent pitches to be provided in the Vale.
+- 4.31 The main objective of the Gypsy and Traveller Accommodation Needs Assessment is to assess the need for authorised site provision within the Vale of Glamorgan. - Vala of Genorgen Copy and Travelle Anaronalistic Assessment States of Copy of Copy States of Cop - 4.32 The key outcome of the assessment is the identified need for 18 permanent pitches to be provided in the Vale.
 There is also evidence of a gap in provision for a transit site in the South East Wales region, which could be provided regionally.